brianwisti/rgb-brain-hugo/site/content/post/2018/10/winter-hat-and-gloves.md

 ![attachments/img/2018/cover-2018-10-27.jpg](../../../attachments/img/2018/cover-2018-10-27.jpg)

-The gloves use the same [Son of Stitch 'n Bitch](https://www.goodreads.com/book/show/170305.Son_of_Stitch_n_Bitch) pattern as the [purple beer gloves](../08/beer-gloves.md) I knitted this summer.
+The gloves use the same [Son of Stitch 'n Bitch](https://www.goodreads.com/book/show/170305.Son_of_Stitch_n_Bitch) pattern as the [beer-gloves](../08/beer-gloves.md) I knitted this summer.
 This pair turned out much better.
 Learning through repetition!
 However, that Loops & Threads "Impeccable" yarn is far too stiff for gloves.
 I would prefer a sportweight blend to this worsted weight acrylic for things that need to move with my hands.

 I lost the label for the hat yarn but it's probably Patons North America Classic Wool Worsted.
 So soft and cozy on my head.
 I accidentally changed tension once I picked up speed, resulting in an interesting gauge effect along the bottom ribbing, but that is already becoming less pronounced with wear.
 You can also see twisted stiches where I recovered a row but mounted those stitches incorrectly.
 This happened plenty of times in the past, but I wanted to remember these little mistakes for future projects.